x

 We keep track of all indicator-scores of Mike Teunissen (and all other pro-riders) based on results in UCI-races in the past 3 years.
 Stats are updated every day in order to provide up-to-date scores.
 It gives you the possibility to check current rider-specialties of all riders.
 Here you can find the scores of Mike Teunissen.

-• Teunissen gets 84 points on riding on the flat.
+• Teunissen gets 88 points on riding on the flat, meaning the rider is one of the best flat-specialists.

 Arjan Zoer is the mastermind behind the smart computer-algorithm.
 Arjan developed the model and is working on improvements of the model on a daily basis.
 We will not share the depths of the model publically, but can give some insight in how it works.
 The model is based on results of riders in the past 3 seasons in which more recent results have a larger impact on the outcome.
 The model runs for every male and female rider in all UCI-races.
 That’s a lot of data.
 The result of race, combined with the profile, quality of the startlist and the UCI-classification of the race, determines on which skills a rider gets ‘points’.
 Riders score points between 20 and 100 on 13 different skills (categories), being: spring, flat, mountain, hills, time-trial, ITT-long, ITT- short, prologue, cobbles, leadout, GC, one-day races and stage-races.
 In addition, a rider gets points for his current shape (good results in recent races).